Asahikawa Travel Guide: Top 33 Things to Do in Asahikawa, Japan

 22. Asahikawa Design Center

-The Asahikawa Design Center highlights the city’s renowned furniture industry.
-Visitors can see beautiful displays of handcrafted wooden furniture and learn about the design process.
-The center also offers workshops where participants can try their hand at woodworking.
-It’s a fascinating visit for those interested in design and craftsmanship.
+The Asahikawa Design Center is a celebration of the city’s renowned furniture-making tradition.
+Showcasing handcrafted wooden furniture from local artisans, the center blends traditional techniques with modern design aesthetics.
+Visitors can admire the craftsmanship and even purchase custom-made pieces.
+The center also offers workshops where visitors can try their hand at woodworking, making it a must-visit for anyone interested in design and craftsmanship.

 23. Climb Mount Asahidake

-Mount Asahidake, the highest peak in Hokkaido, offers challenging hikes and stunning alpine scenery.
-The mountain is part of the Daisetsuzan National Park and features hot springs, volcanic activity, and diverse wildlife.
-Summer hikes reveal colorful alpine flowers, while winter turns the landscape into a snowy wonderland.
-The ropeway provides easy access to the mountain’s upper reaches.
+As the tallest peak in Hokkaido, Mount Asahidake offers challenging hikes and breathtaking alpine scenery.
+Located in Daisetsuzan National Park, the mountain is home to hot springs, volcanic activity, and diverse wildlife.
+In the summer, hikers can enjoy vibrant alpine flowers, while winter transforms the area into a snowy paradise perfect for skiing.
+The Asahidake Ropeway provides easy access to the upper trails, offering stunning views along the way.

 24. Visit the Asahikawa Prison Museum